Tamed Warping Network for High-Resolution Semantic Video Segmentation: Warping and Correction in Video Codecs

-However, there always exist biases between the warped image and the real one, especially in some complicated scenes and for the non-rigid moving objects.
-In order to correct the biases in image space, modern video codecs~(e.g., MPEG~\citep{mpeg}, H.264~\citep{h264}) add a correction step after image warping~(Fig.\ref{fig:inter-frame}(a)).
-Specifically, the codec performs pixel-wise addition between the warped image $\hat{I}_t$ and the \textit{residual map} $ResI_t$ to make correction.
+However, there always exist biases between the warped image and the real one.
+Modern video codecs add a correction step after image warping. (\cref{fig:inter-frame}(a)).
+Specifically, the codec performs pixel-wise addition between the warped image $\hat{I}_t$ and the \textit{residual map} $ResI_t$.
 Each point in $ResI_t$ is a three-dimensional vector, $(\Delta r, \Delta g, \Delta b)$, which describes the color differences between the warped pixel and the expected one.
 The overall inter-frame prediction process is described as

-The correction step effectively addresses the bias problem and the error accumulation problem in image space.
-Inspired by this, \textbf{we propose to learn the residual term in feature space}~(Fig.~\ref{fig:inter-frame}(b)) to alleviate problems incurred by feature warping.
+Inspired by this, \textbf{we propose to learn the residual term in feature space}~(\cref{fig:inter-frame}(b)) to reduce errors incurred by warping.

+Recent codecs such as HEVC (H.265) and VCC (H.266) share the same motion vector and residual design as MPEG-4 part 2 (H.263) and MPEG-4 part 10 (H.264).
+More accurate motion vectors alleviate the error incurred by warping, whereas they also require more time on decoding, making the whole system run slower.
+No matter how sophisticated the motion compensation is, they still need correction in the compressed domain.
+It is expected that our method, which does correction in feature space, will still work for these codecs.